cwi-dis/lissabon/readme.md

 and the interval between lit LEDs (to have for example only 1 in every 3 LED light up).

-Light color can be set with either RGB values
+Light color can be set with either:

-(numbers between 0.0 and 1.0) or HLS values
+- RGB values (numbers between 0.0 and 1.0),
-(hue as an angle between 0 and 360, lightness and saturation numbers between 0.0 and 1.0).
+- HLS values (hue as an angle between 0 and 360, lightness and saturation numbers between 0.0 and 1.0) or
+-  Color temperature in Kelvin and lightness.

 Gamma correction can be applied (a value of 2.8 seems to be commonly suggested for NeoPixel LEDs).